Born: April 10, 2018

-W.O.L.F. received a rescue call for help in mid-August from a young woman in Nebraska.
-She had a 16-week-old male wolf dog pup who needed to find a permanent sanctuary placement.
+W.O.L.F. received a rescue call for help in mid-August of 2018 from a young woman in Nebraska.
+She had a sixteen-week-old male wolf dog pup who needed to find a permanent sanctuary placement.
 The pup, named Kai, was born in April 2018 to a private breeder.
-A person contacted the breeder about buying the pup but unlike most buyers, who usually pick up a wolf pup before its eyes have opened, this one asked the breeder to hold onto him until he was around 8 weeks old.
+A person contacted the breeder about buying the pup, but, unlike most buyers, who usually pick up a wolf pup before its eyes have opened, this one asked the breeder to hold onto him until he was around eight weeks old.
 Eventually, the sale fell through, and the breeder, knowing there would be less interest in a wolf pup already that old, began dropping the sale price as Kai grew older.

-W.O.L.F.’s Executive Director and the Director of Animal Care discussed the pup and decided to accept him as a possible companion for Bella, the wolf dog who recently lost her beloved companion Rajan.
+W.O.L.F.’s Executive Director and Director of Animal Care discussed the pup and decided to accept him as a possible companion for Bella Roux, the wolf dog who recently lost her beloved companion Rajan.

 Tenali was next.
-At first, she was a overwhelmed by the pup’s enthusiasm.
-However, she soon began to play and wrestled and roughhoused with Kai for hours before they both fell into a state of exhaustion.
+At first, she was overwhelmed by the pup’s enthusiasm.
+However, she soon began to play, and she wrestled and roughhoused with Kai for hours before they both fell into a state of exhaustion.
 It looked like things were going to work splendidly between the two of them.

-The human Mom, who took such good care of the pup said her goodbyes and promised to come back to visit him.
+The human mom, who took such good care of the pup, said her goodbyes and promised to come back to visit him.
 She loved him very much, but she unselfishly turned him over to Tenali.
-The young woman recognized that Kai needed a life with other animals of his own kind and a surrogate wolf Mom who would teach him how to behave.
+The young woman recognized that her pup needed a life with other animals of his own kind and a surrogate wolf mom who would teach him how to behave.